vitejs/vite/docs/guide/env-and-mode.md

 In your app, you can render the title using `import.meta.env.VITE_APP_TITLE`.

 However, it is important to understand that **mode** is a wider concept than just development vs. production.
-A typical example is you may want to have a "staging" mode where it should have production-like behavior, but with slightly different env variables from production.
+A typical example is you may want to build in a "staging" mode where it should have development-like behavior and with slightly different env variables from production.

 You can overwrite the default mode used for a command by passing the `--mode` option flag.
 For example, if you want to build your app for our hypothetical staging mode: